mxxptian/COTA/README.md

 # COTA

-`COTA` is an R package to identify candidate core disease genes ssing trans-regulatory effects.
+`COTA` is an R package to identify candidate core disease genes using trans-regulatory effects.

 # Installation